helloshowup/gmail_chatbot/README.md

 3. Configure the OAuth consent screen
 4. Create OAuth 2.0 credentials and download the `client_secret.json` file
 5. Place your downloaded credentials at `data/client_secret.json`
+6. The OAuth process will create `data/token.json` in the same directory.

+The application uses the `DATA_DIR` constant in `gmail_chatbot.email_config` to determine where these files live.
+By default `DATA_DIR` points to the `data/` directory at the project root.

 ### 3. Installation